Flood geology: Morris and Whitcomb

-Morris had joined the American Scientific Affiliation (ASA) in 1949, and in the summer of 1953 he made a presentation on The Biblical Evidence for a Recent Creation and Universal Deluge at their annual conference, held at the Grace Theological Seminary's campus.
+Morris had joined the ASA in 1949, and in the summer of 1953 he made a presentation on "The Biblical Evidence for a Recent Creation and Universal Deluge" at their annual conference, held at Grace Theological Seminary.
 He impressed a graduate student there, John C. Whitcomb, Jr. who was teaching Old Testament and Hebrew.
 To Whitcomb's distress, the ASA members at the presentation "politely denounced" Morris.

 In 1955, the ASA held a joint meeting with the Evangelical Theological Society (ETS) at the same campus, where theologian Bernard Ramm's The Christian View of Science and Scripture (1954) caused considerable discussion.
-This book dismissed flood geology as typifying the "ignoble tradition" of fundamentalism, and stated that Price could not be taken seriously, as lacking the necessary competence, training and integrity.
+This book dismissed flood geology as typifying the "ignoble tradition" of fundamentalism and stated that Price could not be taken seriously, as lacking the necessary competence, training and integrity.
 Instead, Ramm proposed what he called progressive creationism, in which the Genesis days functioned as pictorial images revealing a process that had taken place over millions of years.
 ASA scientists praised Ramm's views, but the ETS theologians proved unwilling to follow Ramm.

 This encouraged Whitcomb to make his doctoral dissertation a response to Ramm and a defence of Price's position.
-He systematically asked evangelical professors of apologetics, archaeology and the Old Testament about creation and the flood, and in October told Morris that Ramm's book had been sufficient incentive for him to devote his dissertation to the topic.
+He systematically asked evangelical professors of apologetics, archaeology and the Old Testament about creation and the flood and in October told Morris that Ramm's book had been sufficient incentive for him to devote his dissertation to the topic.
 In 1957 Whitcomb completed his 450-page dissertation, "The Genesis Flood", and he promptly began summarising it for a book.
 Moody Publishers responded positively and agreed with him that chapters on scientific aspects should be carefully checked or written by someone with a PhD in science, but Whitcomb's attempts to find someone with a doctorate in geology were unsuccessful.
-Morris gave helpful advice, expressing concern that sections were too closely based on Price and on Velikovsky who were "both considered by scientists generally as crackpots".
-Morris produced an outline of his planned three chapters, and in December 1957 agreed to co-author the book.
+Morris gave helpful advice, expressing concern that sections were too closely based on Price and on Immanuel Velikovsky who were "both considered by scientists generally as crackpots".
+Morris produced an outline of his planned three chapters and in December 1957 agreed to co-author the book.

 Morris sent on his draft for comment in early 1959.
 His intended 100 pages grew to almost 350, around twice the length of Whitcomb's eventual contribution.
 Recalling Morris's earlier concerns about how Price was viewed by scientists, Whitcomb suggested that "For many people, our position would be somewhat discredited" by multiple references to Price in the draft, including a section headed "Price and Seventh-Day Adventism".
-Morris agreed, and even suggested avoiding the term "flood geology" but it proved too useful.
+Morris agreed and even suggested avoiding the term "flood geology", but it proved too useful.
 After discussion, the co-authors minimised these references and removed any mention of Price's Adventist affiliation.
 By early 1960 they became impatient at delays when Moody Publishers expressed misgivings about the length and literal views of the book, and they went along with Rousas Rushdoony's recommendation of a small Philadelphia publisher.